-We analyse how, due to the large regional economic disparities, payments from the federal social insurance reduce inter-regional income differences.
+We analyse how, due to the large regional economic disparities, payments from social insurance reduce inter-regional income differences.
 With regard to the total income it becomes visible that regional differences between eastern and western Germany are gradually disappearing and that low-income regions can be found in some parts of western Germany as well.
 Our analysis makes use of data from different sources and examines the income distribution of the year 2003.
-It is based on the 439 administrative districts (NUTS-3) in Germany.
+It is based on the 439 administrative districts in Germany.
 First of all we analyse the distribution of the pre-government earned income of employees and the self-employed and show how the gross income is regionally distributed in Germany.
 Next we look at the regional budget incidence of unemployment and pension insurance and compare our findings with the regional distribution of post-government income.
 For our purposes we analyse only the income distribution after German unemployment and pension insurance (i.e. after contributions to unemployment and pension insurance have been deducted and payments and benefits from the two insurance systems have been added) and show the effect that these two systems have on reducing income differences.
 We use a decomposition analysis based on commonly decomposable inequality indices such as the Theil Index.
 Due to the economic differences and the political relevance we decompose total inequality into eastern and western Germany.
-Because we are also interested in the regional income distribution within the western regions, and previous analyses have shown that regional transfers from the social security system are mainly financed by Germany's southern regions, we additionally formed three regional groups for western Germany.
+Because we are also interested in the regional income distribution within the western regions, and previous analyses have shown that regional transfers from the social security system are mainly financed by Germany's southern regions, we additionally formed three regional groups for the western part.

 The paper is organised as follows.
-In the next section we discuss the theoretical background for our analysis and review the empirical research of other studies on this topic.
-In section 3 we describe the data and methodology used.
-The empirical results of our analysis are presented in section 4.
+The next section describes the social security system in Germany in general.
+Then section 3 focuses on the theoretical background for our analysis and reviews the empirical research of other studies on this topic.
+In section 4 the data and methodology are described.
+The empirical results of our analysis are presented in section 5.
 We first present inequality measures for the regional earned income and then repeat the results for regional income after pension and unemployment insurance.
-Finally, section 5 concludes.
+Finally, section 6 concludes.